Registration appointment times are assigned per classification/earned hours:

 |1st (early)||Graduate students and any eligible, qualifying students*|

 |2nd||Seniors and Freshmen|

 * "Early" or "Priority" registration is reserved only for graduate students as well as any student that has a non-flexible time commitment to the University.
 Athletes, student Veterans, students registered with Disability Services, Honors students, and tour guides are considered eligible for early/priority registration as those students have a non-flexible time commitment to the University.

 Registering for Classes

 Your course registration is so important to you and to us, and we want to make sure you have the best experience possible!
+We know that registering for classes can be overwhelming and tricky, but we have tools to help make this process easier!
 Scroll through this page for steps on how to register for classes online, how to interpret registration holds, and how to troubleshoot registration errors.